Call Me Mother: Season 2

 On December 15, two days after the first season finale, OutTV announced the renewal of the series for a second season following the success of the first.
 Casting for the second season opened on February 16, 2022.
 The official cast was announced on September 22, 2022 with a premiere date of October 26.

 Mothers and other figures

 On June 3, 2021, it was announced that Peppermint, Crystal and Barbada would be leading the series as the mothers to the competing drag houses.
 Dallas Dixon was also announced as the host.
 It was later revealed that Farra N. Hyte and Miss Butterfly would be joining the series as aunties.
 When the official cast for season 2 was announced, it was confirmed that Peppermint, Crystal and Barbada would be returning as the mothers for the second season and that Dallas Dixon would be returning as the host.
 On September 30, 2022, it was revealed that Farra N. Hyte would be returning as an auntie and a judge, and would be joined by Dragula season 3 winner Landon Cider taking the role of "guncle" and judge.

 Series overview

+Relationship to other shows

+Although the shows are not directly related, three performers to date have appeared in both Call Me Mother and Canada's Drag Race: